-- Brothers, sisters and other family and friends may visit between 8 a.m. and 9 p.m.
+- Visiting hours: Brothers, sisters and other family & friends may visit between 8 a.m. and 9 p.m.

 - All visitors must check in at one of the Information Desks, located in the Nelson Family Pavilion (Entrance 9 located on Frost Street), the Rose Pavilion (Entrance 1 located on Children’s Way) or the Acute Care Pavilion (Entrance 2 located on Children’s Way).
 The visitor badge or armband must be worn at all times.
 Please do not give your badge/armband to anyone else.

 - Child visitors are the responsibility of the parent.
 Children under the age of 13 – including brothers and sisters of the patient – must be accompanied by an adult in all areas, except in activity/playrooms.

 Those not allowed to visit include: